Comparing Sunrun (NASDAQ:RUN) and Masco (NASDAQ:MAS)

 |13.46%

-This is a breakdown of current recommendations and price targets for Masco and Sunrun, as reported by MarketBeat.com.
+This is a summary of recent ratings and target prices for Sunrun and Masco, as provided by MarketBeat.com.

 |Sell Ratings